Evolution of entanglement entropy at SU($N$) deconfined quantum critical points

-Importantly, the leading-order coefficient $a_s$ agrees with the analytical expectation within the numerical uncertainty.
-Together with the agreement of the critical exponents with the field-theory expectations (see SM~\cite{suppl}), this is strong evidence that the transition in the SU($N$) lattice model realizes a true DQCP in the large-$N$ limit, described by the CP$^{N-1}$ nonlinear sigma model or $N$-component AH field theory.
-This demonstrates the existence of a finite universal critical flavor number $\Nc \geq 7$, at which the stable critical FP of the large-$N$ field theory collides with a bicritical FP, and annihilates with the latter for $N<\Nc$, leaving behind a runaway flow and a weakly-first-order transition.
+The consistency of $s(\pi)$ with a CFT for $N \geq 8$, together with the agreement of the value of $s(\pi/2)$ for \lj{large $N$} with the field-theory expectation, serve as evidence that the transition in the SU($N$) lattice model for $N \geq \Nc$ realizes a genuine DQCP, described by the $N$-component Abelian-Higgs field theory.

-{{\it Discussion.}---} Our results of a FP collision at $\Nc\ge7$ and weakly-first-order transitions with concomitant pseudocritical behaviors at $N=2,3,4,5,6$ naturally explain why, experimentally, both in the VBS-AFM transition in the quantum magnet SrCu$_2$(BO$_3$)$_2$~\cite{zayed4spin2017,guoQuantum2020, jimenezquantum2021,cuiProximate2023} and the QSH-SC transition in monolayer WTe$_2$~\cite{songUnconventional2023}, the systems either exhibit direct first-order transitions or intermediate phases, defying the original proposal for the SU(2) DQCP.
-More recently, a conformal 2D SU(2) DQCP with an SO(5)$_f \times$ SO(5)$_b$ global symmetry has been proposed as a description of the cuprate phase diagram with pseudogap metallic, $d$-wave superconducting, and charge ordered states as symmetry-breaking phases~\cite{christosModel2023}.
-Investigating the validity of this proposal using entanglement measurements, as outlined in this work, represents an interesting direction for future research.